figment-networks/learn-web3-dapp/markdown/the_graph_near/SUBGRAPH_MANIFEST.md

 ## 🧑🏼‍💻 Your turn!
 Edit the manifest

-Edit the manifest file to accomplish the 3 following things:
+Edit the manifest file to accomplish the following:

 1. **Specify a starting block at `54395933`.** In order to save time when indexing the datasource, we must specify a starting block (or else the node would start indexing from the genesis block, which would take a veeeeery long time).
-2. **Change the Account entity to Registry** under the dataSources mappings.
-3. **Remove all the comments**.
+2. **Remove all the comments**.

 ## 😅 Solution